codemetropolis/CodeMetropolis/toolchain/converter/index.md

 * `-t`: type, the type of the conversion, in this case it will be ‘sourcemeter’.
 Required.
 * `-p`: parameter, a string value, for example: -p projects=project1,project2.
 Regex expressions are allowed to use in project names.

 As we mentioned, projects can also be defined with regex expression, for example if you would like to convert all projects start with "a" letter, use projects=^a.*.
 In these expressions comma (,) and equal sign (=) are forbidden.
-If there is an other special character in the name of the project, escape character should be used, for example if the project name is "project.java", you should type it projects=project\.java.
+Regular expression special characters must be escaped even if you are providing a simple project name: for example if the project name is "project.java", you should type it projects=project\.java.

 After executing the tool a Converter output xml will be generated, which contains package, class, attribute, method and constant elements with different properties.